liulex/CopyAsHtml/readme.md

 Maual install:

 Download this repo and place the whole folder in Sublime's `Packages` directory.

-Sublime will automacitally downloand the dependencies and when it's done, restart Sublime.
+Sublime will automacitally download the dependencies and when it's done, restart Sublime.

 ## Usage